fivexl/website/content/blog/new-stream-case-study/index.md

   logo: 'ns_2.png'
   heading: 'About New Stream'
   text: |
-    '**New Stream is a Mobile Computer Vision & AI solutions software company that created SDK for sports technology companies, personal trainers.**
+    **New Stream is a Mobile Computer Vision & AI solutions software company that created SDK for sports technology companies, personal trainers.**

     Newstream SDK is a one-of-a-kind computer vision tehcnology that provides accurate skeleton measurements in real-time.
 The system measures all body motions and presents the result of any movment in inches, angles and seconds.'
 double_panel: